DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-02-26-add-another-course.md

 ---
 title: Add another course
-description: Encourage candidates to add more courses at the start
+description: Encourage candidates to add more courses at the start.
 date: 2020-02-26
 related:
   items: